Skip to main content

 Cool undertones are characterized by pink, red, or bluish hues in the skin.
 If the veins on your wrist look blue or purple, you probably have a cool undertone.
 You’ll also find that silver jewelry complements your skin beautifully.
 For eyeshadow, you’ll want to reach for colors that have a blue or pink base.
 Shades like lavender, silver, taupe, and cool-toned browns will look incredible on you.
 Don’t be afraid to try a deep plum or a shimmering gray to make your eyes stand out.
 These colors will harmonize with your skin’s natural coolness, creating a look that’s both striking and sophisticated.

-What if You're a Neutral Undertone?
+What if You Have a Neutral Undertone?

 If you’ve tried the vein and jewelry tests and can’t seem to land on one or the other, you might have a neutral undertone.
 This means you have a balanced mix of warm and cool tones in your skin.
 You’ve hit the jackpot because you can pull off almost any eyeshadow color!
 The best part is you can tailor your eye makeup to match your mood or outfit.
 For a soft, natural look, lean into warmer, earthier shades.
 If you want something more vibrant and bold, cooler tones like silver and bright purples will look amazing.
 It’s all about having fun and experimenting with the best of both worlds.

-Why Undertone Trumps Skin Tone
+Why Undertone Matters More Than Skin Tone

 Ultimately, your undertone is the most critical factor in creating a cohesive makeup look.
 Two people can have the exact same medium skin tone, but if one has warm undertones and the other has cool undertones, the same eyeshadow palette will look completely different on them.
 Understanding this is the key to building a makeup collection that truly works for you.
 It guides everything from your foundation to your blush and lipstick, ensuring every product you use enhances your features seamlessly.
 Once you know your undertone, you’ll never have to guess which shades will flatter you again.